jit8484/C-Programming/README.md

 # 💻 C Programming Tutorials & Projects

 Welcome to my **C Programming** GitHub repository!
-This repository is dedicated to beginners and intermediate learners who want to learn and practice C programming from scratch.
+This repository is dedicated to beginners and intermediate learners who want to learn and practice C programming from the ground up.

-I have explained each program in **simple words**, with clear comments and examples, to help you understand the **logic**, **syntax**, and **core concepts** of C.
+I have explained each program in simple words, with clear comments and examples, to help you understand the logic, syntax, and core concepts of C.

 ---